zdsmit/GameManager/notes.md

 3/8
   Goals:
-    -Add method to Transaction model to add a game to a user's games - DONE -When a user buys the game, the price should eb subtracted from their money
+    -Add method to Transaction model to add a game to a user's games - DONE -Purchase method shouldn't work if user doesn't have enough money - DONE -Purchasing a game subtracts the price from a user's money and adds it to the developer's money - DONE